TylerKeonine/lr2oraja-endlessdream-multiplayer/README.md

 * Support for unlimited players in a lobby

 ### Planned Features
+* Transfer host with support for multiple hosts
 * Integration with other Endless Dream mods (such as same randoms or displaying rate)
 * Live opponent target score
 * Support for standalone servers